Angelonius/Project-Tondo/README.md

 v.1.4: Added and updated the Wet Farm.

 v.1.5: Added in the "Favored Religion" mechanic in line with the latest update to the base game.

+v.1.6: Updated the Land and Water Unit maintenance values to make it work with the base game.